MikeYankeeOscarBeta/belt_lock/README.md

 Versions for both inverted and normal belts.

 ## Features
-- Belt Pin.
+- Belt Pin
-- Does not clamp the belt against the carriage.
+- Does not clamp the belt against the carriage, carriage-wipers or anything other than itself
-- For monolith (inverted belts) it will not change the belt path (keeps the belt path perfectly straight).
+- For monolith (inverted belts) it will not change the belt path (keeps the belt path perfectly straight)
-- For normal belt direction there will be a ~0.8mm y offset.
+- For normal belt direction there will be a ~0.8mm y offset
-- Keeps within the confines of the carriage (unless using the external clamps).
+- Keeps within the confines of the carriage (unless using the external clamps)
-- builds 6mm out in y
+- builds just 6mm out in y
 - Tested with 15kg static load per belt

 ## BOM